bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 78°
-- Clear
+- Partly Cloudy
-- 86% humidity
+- 88% humidity
 - 4 mph wind
-- 0% cloud cover
+- 61% cloud cover
-- 44 AQI 🟩
+- 43 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 0.22 inches of rain expected in the next 48 hours
+- 0.29 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>